johnsietsma/johnsietsma.github.io/_posts/2020-02-07-nativeint.md

 ## NativeInt

-There are already a couple of implmentations that use `int` pointers and interlocked functions.
+There are already a couple of implementations that use `int` pointers and interlocked functions.

 - In the [Unity Custom Containers sample code](https://docs.unity3d.com/Packages/com.unity.jobs@0.0/manual/custom_job_types.html#custom-nativecontainers).
 It's a great start and shows a non-interlocked per-thread counter.
 - [NativeIntPtr](https://github.com/jacksondunstan/NativeCollections/blob/master/JacksonDunstanNativeCollections/NativeIntPtr.cs) by Jackson Dunstan.
 His implementation has a non-thread-safe container with a separate `Parallel` interface that uses the interlocked methods.
 I'd prefer to just have one, thread-safe interface.